nikolai-neustroev/ab-test-lakehouse/README.md

 The ab-test-lakehouse project is a data engineering pipeline designed as part of the Data Engineering Zoomcamp 2025 course.
 It leverages Google Cloud Platform (GCP) services to process and analyze A/B testing data.
 The pipeline includes infrastructure provisioning with Terraform, data ingestion via Pub/Sub, data processing with Dataproc and PySpark, and data storage in BigQuery for further analysis and visualization.

+### Data

+I use mock data in this project.
+The data imitates user funnel events of an online store: homepage visit, product view, placing to cart, making an order, writing a review.
+[More here](https://github.com/nikolai-neustroev/ab-test-lakehouse-mock-data).

 ### Key Components

 | **Component** | **Screenshot** |